The common fatty liver causes are:

 An oversimplification of the process of how a fatty liver develops is:

-2. Simple carbohydrates in excess are converted to triglyceride fat (think bread, bagels, pastas, crackers, cookies, things made of flour).
+2. Simple carbohydrates in excess are also converted to (triglyceride) fat.
+Simple Carbohydrates (think bread, bagels, pasta, crackers, cookies, processed foods, and things made of flour).

-The excess triglyceride fats stored in the liver start adding up until there is just too much.
+The excess (triglyceride) fats get stored in the liver and start adding up until there is just too much.

-The liver cells start to be overtaken by fat cells.
-As our liver gets too stuffed it enlarges.
+As this scenario continues, the liver cells start to be overtaken by fat cells.
+The liver gets too stuffed, and it enlarges.

-If we do not do anything about our excess fat in our liver then connective tissue scars and liver disease will progress.
+If we do not do anything about our excess sugar and carbs that are filling our liver with fat, then connective tissue of our Liver scars, and Fatty Liver disease develops and then progresses until we make changes.

 Here’s the AMAZING news!
 Fatty liver can be reversed: